mictay/idle_clans_leaderboard_movement/docs/developer-notes.md

 - - To skip the first 14 and start at the 15th leaderboard (index 14): https://your-site.vercel.app/api/update-leaderboard?startIndex=14
 - - To restart from the 50th leaderboard (index 49): https://your-site.vercel.app/api/update-leaderboard?startIndex=49

-# Running the Cron job locall
+# Running the Cron job locally
 Terminal 1
 ```
 vercel dev